sathishc/amplify-videokyc-workshop/workshop-content/source_content/30_adding_auth/20_adding_auth_front.md

 **➡️ Check your email**.
 You should have received a confirmation code message. **Copy and paste the confirmation code** into your app and you should then be able to log in with the username and password you entered during sign up.

-Once you sign in, the form disappears and you can see our App component rendered below a header bar that contains your username and a 'Sign Out' button.

 {{% notice tip %}}
 This is a pretty simple authentication UI, but there's a lot you can do to customize it, including replacing parts with your own React components or using a completely hosted UI that can redirect back to your app.
 See the Customization section of the [AWS Amplify Authentication Guide](https://aws.github.io/aws-amplify/media/authentication_guide#customization) for more information.